ideyedi/ideyedi/README.md

 Skills
 - Familiar with Java and Python, previously used Go
-- Experiences in back-end framework SpringBoot, FastAPI and flask
+- Experiences in back-end framework SpringBoot, FastAPI and Flask
 - Experiences with public cloud that are AWS, GCP
 - Experiences in machine learning framework Pytorch and Tensorflow
 - Experiences in provisioning frameworks which are SaltStack, Ansible